viters/docs/contributing/introduction.md

 ## RFCs

 Some Directus features/fixes may require additional design, strategy, and/or discussion before beginning work.
-For these notable pull-requests, you should first submit an RFC (Request For Comments) to our core team via [Discord](https://directus.chat).
+For these notable pull-requests, you should first submit an RFC (Request For Comments) to our core team in a [GitHub Discussion](https://github.com/directus/directus/discussions).
 This process is relatively informal, but ensures proper alignment, and helps avoid squandered development time by contributors.

 ## Bug Reporting